profoundhub/New-FCC-2018/3-Javascript Algorithms And Data Structures/2-ES6/1-Introduction to the ES6 Challenges.md

 The most recent standardized version is called ECMAScript 6 (ES6), released in 2015.
 This new version of the language adds some powerful features that will be covered in this section of challenges, including:

+* Arrow functions
+* Classes
+* Modules
+* Promises
+* Generators
+* `let` and `const`

+## Note

+Not all browsers support ES6 features.
+If you use ES6 in your own projects, you may need to use a program (transpiler) to convert your ES6 code into ES5 until browsers support ES6.